 A dog really is a man or woman's best friend

 Dogs, with only the briefest of training, if any, will sense callers to your home a long time before you will even hear them on your drive, gateway or on the street close to a terraced home.
-As mentioned earlier, assistance dogs for the hearing impaired can, with only a modicum of training, decipher 'friendly' car's engine sound signature from quite a distance away and can distinguish it from a myriad of other cars that may pass one's home or car park nearby.
-Any dog, of any size, from a tiny Shih-Tzu to a large German Shepherd, will instinctively become your home's watchdog.
-During my time as a home security advisor, my first question was invariably to consider buying a dog or re-homing a dog from the local shelter.
+As mentioned earlier, assistance dogs for the hearing impaired can, with only a modicum of training, decipher a 'friendly' car's engine sound signature from quite a distance away and can distinguish it from a myriad of other cars that may pass one's home or car park nearby.
+Any dog, of any size, from a tiny Shih Tzu to a large German Shepherd, will instinctively become your home's watchdog.
+When asked about questions of home security my first suggestion was invariably to consider buying a dog or re-homing a dog from the local shelter.

 A dog views the world in a completely different way to how humans perceive it and this must be greatly colored by their heightened senses of smell and hearing, for instance, a dog knows it's way home but the 'mental map', that becomes second nature to both humans and dogs, is compiled in very different ways.
 All dog owners will testify that their pet knows when it is being discussed, aural triggers are definitely used by dogs.
 Ask any dog owner how they have noticed their pet's ears prick-up when they know they are being discussed!